giellatekno/oahpa/sme_oahpa_project/sme_data/00_readme.txt

 * src contains the smeX source files
 * nobsme contains the reverted data from smeX
 * finsme contains the reverted data from smeX
-* meta contains addition data for feeding the db for univ_oahpa
+* meta contains addition data for feeding the db for sme_oahpa

 Issues: